-Our work is to assist States, Tribes, and Territories in developing and implementing comprehensive, multi-faceted diligent recruitment programs in order to achieve improved outcomes, including permanency and placement stability for children and youth in foster care.
-We provide free technical assistance, publications, and other support to help you recruit and retain foster, adoptive, and kinship families.
+The National Resource Center for Diligent Recruitment assists states, tribes, and territories in developing and implementing comprehensive, multi-faceted diligent recruitment programs in order to achieve improved outcomes, including permanency and placement stability for children and youth in foster care.

-Our technical assistance can help you recruit a sufficient, diverse pool of foster, adoptive, and kinship parents for the children and youth in your foster care system.
-We can help you:
+Our free technical assistance (TA) can help you recruit and retain a sufficient, diverse pool of foster, adoptive, and kinship parents for the children and youth in your foster care system.
+For example, we can help you:

 - Understand your data about the children and youth in foster care and the families you need to recruit